 - Changes to construction contracts Are recognized when the amount can be reliably quantified and there is reasonable evidence of approval by the customer.
-Revenues are recognized when claims can be measured reliably and when, derived from progress in the negotiations, there is reasonable evidence that the client will accept your payment. - Revenues from real property developments Are recognized on the date when the public deed is granted for the respective housing, when the rights, rewards and obligations derived from the real property are transferred to the buyer.
-If any uncertainty exists as regards future collections, revenues are recorded as they are generated.
-In those cases for which there are indications of recovery difficulties, additional allowances for doubtful accounts are created, thereby affecting the results of the year in which they are determined. - Dividends and interests Dividend income from other investments is recognized once the right of shareholders to receive this payment has been established (when it is probable that the economic benefits will flow to the Entity and that the income can be reliably valued).
+Revenues are recognized when claims can be reliably measured and when, derived from progress in the negotiations, there is reasonable evidence that the client will accept the payment. - Revenues from real property developments Are recognized on the date when the public deed is granted for the respective housing, which is when the rights, rewards and obligations derived from the real property are transferred to the buyer.
+If any uncertainty exists regarding future collections, revenues are recorded as they are collected.
+In those cases where there are indicators of recovery difficulties, additional allowances for doubtful accounts are recorded, thereby affecting the results of the year in which they are determined. - Dividends and interests Dividend income from other investments is recognized once the right of shareholders to receive the payment has been established (when it is probable that the economic benefits will flow to the Entity and revenue can be reliably valued).

-Interest income derived from financial assets is recognized when accrued, when it is likely that the Entity will receive the respective economic benefits and when these amounts can be reliably valued.
+Interest income derived from financial assets is recognized when accrued, when it is likely that the Entity will receive the respective economic benefits and the amounts can be reliably valued.
 Interest income is primarily generated by the operation of credit cards in department stores.

 - i.
-Loyalty programs for customers Awards are accounted for as a separate component of the initial sale transaction, measured at their fair value and recognized as deferred income in the statement of financial position, within other accounts payable and accrued liabilities.
+Loyalty programs for customers Awards are accounted for as a separate component of the initial sale transaction, measured at their fair value and recognized as deferred income in the consolidated statement of financial position, within other accounts payable and accrued liabilities.
 Deferred revenue is recognized in income once the award is redeemed or expires. - j.
 Leasing Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
 All other leases are classified as operating leases.